bruvellu/cephalic-furrow/3-text/furrow.md

 We find that perturbing cephalic furrow formation in *Drosophila* makes the head--trunk epithelium unstable due to the compressive stresses generated by the concomitant formation of mitotic domains and germ band extension.
 Dividing cells can impact the stability of epithelial monolayers because they generate in-plane outward forces during the elongation phase [@Gupta2021-oo] and undergo basal detachment, creating an imbalance in the tissue [@Ko2020-wk].
 Mitotic rounding indeed induces epithelial folds in the tracheal placode of flies [@Kondo2013-gy] and in intestinal villi of mice [@Freddo2016-et], but it only occurs in the presence of an additional intraepithelial compressive force.
-Our findings that only the combined action of mitotic domains and germ band can induce ectopic folds ({@fig:experiments}j) indicates that a similar mechanism could be at play in cephalic furrow mutants.
+Our findings that only the combined action of mitotic domains and germ band can induce ectopic folds ({@fig:live-experiments}j) indicates that a similar mechanism could be at play in cephalic furrow mutants.
 The role of mitotic domains and germ band as stressors is corroborated by complementary experiments performed in the independent study by Dey *et al.* [@Dey2023-mo], consolidating the evidence that the head--trunk interface of flies is under increased mechanical stress during gastrulation.
-Since our experiments ({@fig:features}g,i--k) and simulations ({@fig:model}g,h) show that the early formation of the cephalic furrow effectively inhibits the occurrence of ectopic folds, it gives support to the idea that the cephalic furrow is preventing the build up of these compressive stresses at the head--trunk boundary.
+Since our experiments ({@fig:features}g,i--k) and simulations ({@fig:fold-model}g,h) show that the early formation of the cephalic furrow effectively inhibits the occurrence of ectopic folds, it gives support to the idea that the cephalic furrow is preventing the build up of these compressive stresses at the head--trunk boundary.
 We propose, therefore, that the cephalic furrow safeguards the mechanical stability of the head--trunk boundary, and thus, accomplishes a physical role during *Drosophila* gastrulation.

 <!--has a stress-absorbing role.-->